luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 When your app creates the device object (:code:`with dai.Device(pipeline) as device:`), the library will search for available devices that are connected either by USB port or are on the LAN.
 It searches for PoE devices (UDP broadcast) on the same network and communicates with the device using TCP protocol.
-That way OAK PoE cameras work in same manner as USB cameras.
-As with the USB-C connection, you can specify the Mx ID to specify to which OAK PoE camera you would want to connect to (`more info here <https://docs.luxonis.com/projects/api/en/latest/tutorials/multiple/>`__).
+That way OAK PoE cameras work in the same manner as USB cameras.
+As with the USB-C connection, you can specify the Mx ID to specify to which OAK PoE camera you want to connect to (`more info here <https://docs.luxonis.com/projects/api/en/latest/tutorials/multiple/>`__).

 Video streaming with OAK
 ########################

-Because OAK PoE camera is connected to the internet, it can stream video feed directly to a computer.
+Because an OAK PoE camera is connected to the internet, it can stream video feed directly to a computer.
 Here are two video streaming demos that use Script node (**OAK PoE camera is needed**), and can be run in `Standalone mode <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/>`__:

 - `TCP streaming <https://github.com/luxonis/depthai-experiments/tree/master/gen2-poe-tcp-streaming>`__ using Script node - either TCP server or client